Travel & Visa Information

 - Children aged between 5 to 16 years attending the Ross University School of Veterinary Medicine Preparatory School will need a copy of their Immunization Certificate (required by the Ministry of Health) and a passport-sized photo.
 The cost for a student visa is EC$75.00 annually.
 The Preparatory School will submit all required information on your behalf.

 - Children under the age of five years will have their passports submitted with the parent attending the University for a Visitor Visa to be stamped in the travel document.
 There is no fee for this service.
-This request will be handled and submitted through the Off Campus Housing Office, located in Wood Hall 202 and 210.
+This request will be handled and submitted through the Housing Department, located in Tegreman 111.

 RUSVM will liaise with the authorized St. Kitts government authority in the submission of your applications.